 Job Summary

-Responsible for performing diagnostic cardiac or vascular ultrasounds that provide cardiologists with precise measurements and accurate images of cardiac structures.
-This enables physicians to make accurate diagnoses.
-Immediate feedback through preliminary reports of critical results to nurses and physicians is crucial for life-saving treatment interventions.
-The role involves assisting physicians with studies and aiding them in complex procedures to minimize potential procedural risks, including those in the OR, Hybrid lab, Cath lab, and CAD, such as TAVR, SAVR, Tandem heart, Lariet procedures, and pseudoaneurysm compression.
+Responsible for diagnostic cardiac or vascular ultrasound that provides cardiologists with measurements and accurate images of cardiac structures to enable precise diagnosis.
+Immediate feedback with preliminary reports of critical results to nurses and physicians is crucial for life-saving treatment interventions.
+Assist physicians with studies and aid in complex procedures to minimize potential procedural risks, including procedures in the OR, Hybrid lab, Cath lab, and CAD, such as TAVR, SAVR, Tandem heart, Lariet procedures, and pseudoaneurysm compression.

 Job Responsibilities

-- Demonstrate correct technique, efficiency, and judgment in advanced cardiac and/or peripheral vascular procedures.
+- Demonstrate correct technique, efficiency, and judgment in performing advanced cardiac and/or peripheral vascular procedures.

-- Perform adult and/or pediatric cardiac ultrasound procedures, including TEE and stress echo, and/or peripheral vascular procedures such as arterials, renals, and transcranial Doppler.
+- Perform adult and/or pediatric cardiac ultrasound procedures, including TEE and stress echo, and/or peripheral vascular procedures like arterials, renals, and transcranial Doppler.

-- Review pertinent patient data and reports prior to procedures.
+- Review pertinent patient data and reports before procedures.

-- Operate equipment necessary for optimal diagnostic recording and utilize ancillary devices like selected transducers and digital networking systems.
+- Operate equipment to perform required procedures and obtain optimal diagnostic recordings; utilize ancillary devices such as selected transducers and digital networking systems.

-- Exercise appropriate judgment in notifying reading physicians of abnormal results and evaluate and report findings to cardiologists.
+- Exercise appropriate judgment in notifying physicians of abnormal results and reporting findings to cardiologists.

 - Maintain proper documentation of data according to lab, departmental, and hospital policies.

-- Document all procedures accurately in the departmental tracking process and patient charts.
+- Document all procedures accurately in departmental tracking processes.

-- Efficiently process charging and other necessary data.
+- Process charging and other necessary data efficiently and accurately.

-- Schedule patients efficiently and support unit/hospital goals through QA and educational activities.
+- Support unit/hospital goals through QA and educational activities.

 - Maintain current competency and registry (ARDMS or CCI) in two specialty practices.

-- Participate in departmental QA and National Accreditation processes, and adapt to changing hospital/departmental goals.
+- Participate in departmental QA processes and National Accreditation processes.

 - Collaborate effectively with all members of the healthcare team.

-- Interact with internal customers via telephone or face-to-face and frequently work with individuals at the Director level or above.
+- Work frequently with individuals at Director level or above.

 Required Skills & Experience